The Real Brokerage (REAX)

 9. Balance Sheet Assessment

-10. Key Takeaways from The Real Brokerage’s Q4 Results
+10. Key Takeaways from The Real Brokerage’s Q3 Results

-We were impressed by how significantly The Real Brokerage blew past analysts’ EPS expectations this quarter.
-We were also excited its EBITDA outperformed Wall Street’s estimates by a wide margin.
-Zooming out, we think this was a good quarter with some key areas of upside.
-The stock traded up 4.7% to $4.34 immediately after reporting.
+It was encouraging to see The Real Brokerage meet analysts’ EPS expectations this quarter.
+We were also glad its EBITDA outperformed Wall Street’s estimates.
+Zooming out, we think this was a solid print.
+The stock traded up 5.6% to $3.78 immediately after reporting.

 11. Is Now The Time To Buy The Real Brokerage?

-The Real Brokerage isn’t a terrible business, but it doesn’t pass our bar.
-Although its revenue growth was exceptional over the last five years, it’s expected to deteriorate over the next 12 months and its operating margins reveal poor profitability compared to other consumer discretionary companies.
-And while the company’s projected EPS for the next year implies the company’s fundamentals will improve, the downside is its declining EPS over the last five years makes it a less attractive asset to the public markets.
+We cheer for all companies serving everyday consumers, but in the case of The Real Brokerage, we’ll be cheering from the sidelines.
+Although its revenue growth was exceptional over the last five years, it’s expected to deteriorate over the next 12 months and its Forecasted free cash flow margin for next year suggests the company will fail to improve its cash conversion.
+On top of that, the company’s declining EPS over the last five years makes it a less attractive asset to the public markets.

-The Real Brokerage’s EV-to-EBITDA ratio based on the next 12 months is 18.1x.
-This valuation tells us a lot of optimism is priced in - we think there are better opportunities elsewhere.
+The Real Brokerage’s EV-to-EBITDA ratio based on the next 12 months is 11.6x.
+This valuation is reasonable, but the company’s shaky fundamentals present too much downside risk.
+There are better investments elsewhere.

 Although the price target is bullish, readers should exercise caution because analysts tend to be overly optimistic.
 The firms they work for, often big banks, have relationships with companies that extend into fundraising, M&A advisory, and other rewarding business lines.
 As a result, they typically hesitate to say bad things for fear they will lose out.
 We at StockStory do not suffer from such conflicts of interest, so we’ll always tell it like it is.